FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Additional evaluations

 \subsection{Intra-dataset evaluation}

 This experiment evaluates FakeOut on in-distribution data, i.e., both training and testing data are from the same distribution, featuring similar manipulation methods, and scenes.
 To simulate this, we fine-tune our model on the train-set of FaceForensics++ (FF++) \cite{rossler2019faceforensics++} and evaluate the model on the test-set of FaceForensics++.
-We can see in \Cref{tab:intra-dataset-evaluation} that FakeOut achieves on a par results with other state-of-the-art methods in terms of accuracy and area under the ROC curve.
-We also see that FF++ is a saturated dataset, and the community will benefit from newer data.
-Regardless of our intra-dataset performance, as explained in \cref{sec:experiments}, we believe that inter-dataset performance is much more impactful for real-world detection scenarios.
+We can see in \Cref{tab:intra-dataset-evaluation} that FakeOut achieves competitive results with other state-of-the-art methods in terms of area under the ROC curve.
+We also see that FF++ is a saturated dataset, and the community will benefit from newer datasets for this evaluation.
+Regardless of our intra-dataset performance, we believe that inter-dataset performance is much more impactful for real-world detection scenarios, as explained in \Cref{subsec:generalization-evaluation}.